Seven Books by George Mackay Brown

 Some four years years after The First Letter was written – ironically during a postal strike – 148 were selected and published in 1975 as Letters from Hamnavoe, ‘light reading,’ he said, for quiet townsfolk on a Thursday afternoon.’
 One imagined the origins of Stromness in the first house – a hostelry – built at Hamnavoe at the end of the bay; others pondered the origins of place-names and street-names; various festivals and pieces of folklore; well known writers and local personalities; change and childhood memories; Stromness Shopping Week; and tourists.

-Seven Books 3 in the Centenary Book Group series, hosted by the GMB Fellowship and Orkney Library & Archive, will be introduced by writer Pam Beasant.
+Seven Books 3 in the Centenary Book Group series, hosted by the GMB Fellowship and Orkney Library & Archive, was introduced by writer Pam Beasant.

 Pamela Beasant is a widely published poet and non-fiction writer.
 Seven plays have been commissioned and performed in Orkney including A Hamnavoe Man (2006) about George Mackay Brown.